What is Psychodynamic Psychotherapy? By a Washington DC Psychoanalyst in full-time private practice

 The idea, here, is that we are driven by thoughts and feelings that outside of our awareness; we call this, “the unconscious”.
 When our thoughts and feelings are unbearable to us, we (unknowingly) push them out of our awareness.
 For this reason, we don’t always know what drives our behavior.

 Take for example, the outstanding college student who allows his father to choose his major.
 As he approaches graduation, he finds himself too anxious to study and begins to fail his courses.
 He may be unaware of how frightened he is of being on his own and growing up.

 Likely he does not recognize how angry he is at his parents for making key decisions for him and thereby undermining his sense of his own capacities.

-Dreams, which Freud called, “the royal road to the unconscious” offer a window in to those aspects of yourself that are outside of your awareness in your waking life.
+Dreams, which Freud called, “the royal road to the unconscious” offer a window into those aspects of yourself that are outside of your awareness in your waking life.
 For this reason, analysts attempt collaborate with you to understand your dreams and help you to discover your hidden struggles.
 As you come to understand your feelings, your feelings about yourself will shift.
 And you may be able to make decisions about your life with greater clarity and comfort.

 As human beings we are always growing and developing throughout our lives.
 Therefore, psychodynamic therapists believe that there is always a possibility of change.

 3. A belief that every individual is unique

 Like most psychoanalysts and psychodynamic therapists, I prize the uniqueness of every person.
 Therefore, I attempt to understand each person in the context of their unique history, culture, identity and current situation.
 The past influences the present.
 Like many of today’s psychoanalytic and psychodynamic psychotherapists, I place a heavy emphasis on what happens between us in the therapeutic relationship.
 While I value the importance of early childhood experience, I feel that recognizing the individual’s strengths as well as working in the “here and now” are equally important.